apexfarm/ApexDI/README.md

 ### 1.2 Performance Consideration

-1. Interfaces and abstractions registered with `addTransient('IAccountService', 'AccountService')` have no impact to the performance, and should not be counted as the 100 services above.
-Therefore feel free to use as many interfaces as needed, this is a best practice.
-2. Usually in a single transaction, it won't involve 100 unique service type resolution.
-And also once a service type is realized, it will be reused to spawn more instances.
-Therefore please do not hesitate to use `transient` lifetime when appropriate.
+1. Feel free to use interfaces and abstractions for service registration and resolution, this is a best practice.
+They have no impact to the performance and abstraction types are excluded in the count of above 100 services.
+2. Please do not hesitate to use transient lifetime when appropriate.
+The time spent for its first time realization is the same as singletons.
+And once a service type is realized, it will be reused for their subsequent realizations, which is fast.
+3. Please don't be panic for the 100 services first time resolution performance.
+Usually in a single transaction, it won't involve 100 unique services to work together.
+The max should be around 20, and the majority should be below 10.
-3. For a project with 1K services, we can still register all of them together into one DI container.
-Assume each transaction will realize 20 unique services on average, the total warmup time for each transaction will be **~110 ms**.
+4. For a project with 1K services registered in a single module, the average warmup time for each transaction should be **~110 ms**.
+Assume each transaction will realize 20 unique services.
-   1. The time spent for type registration is proportional to above benchmark, so for 1K services it will take ~60 ms.
-   2. The time spent for first time resolution is not proportional to above, to resolve 20 services out of the 1K services registered, it will take ~50 ms.
-4. However It is strongly recommended to use modules ([jump to section](#4-modules)) to limit the number of registered services under 100, including services registered inside dependent modules.
-Assume each transaction will realize 20 unique services on average, the total warmup time for each transaction will be **~50 ms**.
+5. However It is strongly recommended to use modules ([jump to section](#4-modules)) to limit the number of registered services below 100, including services inside dependent modules.
+The maximum warmup time for each transaction with 20 unique service realization should be **~50 ms** then.

 ## 2. Services